Schools can be a great help in getting word out to all parents that the PTA is launching Classlist.

 - Use an online volunteer rota tool to find more parents who can help for an hour or two

 A free app called Classlist will do all this for us.
 Classlist also has numerous other benefits, such as parents join without sharing their contact details with other parents, making it more inclusive for all parents, unlike social media.
-Classlist is used successfully in thousands of schools for parent-to parent communication.
+Classlist is used successfully in lots of schools for parent-to parent communication.

 We are excited by the prospect that we could raise more money for our school using the Classlist app.
 Some primary schools took £10,000 via Classlist’s payment system last term alone.